 - Swipe down

-- You’ll find your steps and distance at the bottom
+- You’ll find your steps, distance, flights climbed at the bottom

-Keep in mind if your data between Apple Watch and iPhone won’t always been exactly in sync.
-However, after a few minutes of fresh activity, your iPhone should match up with your Watch.
+Keep in mind your data between Apple Watch and iPhone won’t always been exactly in sync.
+But after a few minutes of fresh activity, your iPhone should match up with your watch.

-- Apple Watch: How to activate and manage Cellular Data
+- Apple Watch: How to see calories burned, both active and passive

-- Apple Watch: How to check your passive and total calories burned
+- Apple Watch: How to see your workout history and trends

-- Apple Watch: How to change exercise goal
+- Apple Watch: How to see your heart rate history

 FTC: We use income earning auto affiliate links.
 More.